aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-quantization/_index.md

 VectorLayer.Convert(SampleGeoJsonPath, Drivers.GeoJson, outputFilePath, Drivers.TopoJson, options);
 ```

+## Why this matters
+Using Aspose.GIS to **convert geojson to topojson** with quantization gives you a lightweight, web‑ready file that loads faster on browsers and mobile devices.
+It also helps you meet bandwidth constraints in cloud‑based GIS services, making the overall solution more cost‑effective.

 ## Common Issues & Troubleshooting
 | Symptom | Likely Cause | Fix |
 |---------|--------------|-----|